teaching-on-testbeds/repro-DNS/README.md

 ### Using Docker containers
 <!-- Get resources -->
-This experiment will measure the cost of a malicious NRDelegation attack query.
+This experiment will measure the cost of a malicious NRDelegationAttack query.
 For this experiment, we will use a topology of a single node with Ubuntu 20.04 or later.

 <!-- link to CloudLab profile -->